Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Personalized Medicine (Longevity)
-- Joint Models for Longitudinal and Survival Data
 - Dynamic Prediction
+- High-dimensional statistics
-- Optimization
+- Causal Inference

 # Education to show in About widget
 education: